netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_PROTOCOL and NS_PORT</summary>

-         These environment variables define protocol and port used by the Citrix ingress controller to communicate with Citrix ADC.
+         These environment variables define the protocol and port used by the Citrix ingress controller to communicate with the Citrix ADC.

          By default NS_PROTOCOL is HTTPs and NS_PORT is 443.
 Other option is to use HTTP and port 80.
        </details>